Airports in Pakistan

 Domestic Airports in Pakistan

-Pakistan hosts more than 50 foreign airlines and has 38 domestic and three major international airports.
-Domestic airports in Pakistan are generally smaller than international ones, and they usually offer fewer amenities and services.
+Pakistan, moreover, hosts foreign airlines and has 38 domestic and three major international airports.
+Domestic airports in Pakistan are generally smaller than international ones and usually have fewer amenities and services.
 Still, they also have a unique charm that makes them worth checking out.
 No matter which airport you visit, you can enjoy some unique features that aren’t present at other airports worldwide.

 Now, let’s look at some of the Domestic airports in Pakistan.